Global reach, higher impact

 To identify the function of SMARCAD1 on migration and invasion of pancreatic cancer, we performed wound-healing and transwell assay with PANC-1 cells, which showed that the motility of PANC-1 cells was affected by the expression level of SMARCAD1.
 Compared with the control cells, the cells with SMARCAD1 depletion presented a prominent reduction in wound formation capacity (P<0.01) (Fig. 3A).
 This inhibiting effect was also verified by transwell migration assay.
 The migration rate of the cells with SMARCAD1 depletion was much lower than that of the control cells (P<0.01) (Fig. 3C).
 In contrast with the results from SMARCAD1 knockdown, overexpression of SMARCAD1 significantly promoted ability of wound formation and migration in PANC-1 cells (P<0.01) (Fig. 3B, 3D).

 We further analyses the effects of SMARCAD1 on metastatic ability of PANC-1 cells by invasion assay.
 Compared with the negative group, SMARCAD1 knockdown decreased cells' invasion rate significantly (P<0.01) (Fig. 3E), while SMARCAD1 overexpression increase the cells' invasion ability (P<0.01) (Fig. 3F).
-Based on these findings, we could conclude that SMARCAD1 enhance the migration and invasion of pancreatic cancer cell.
+Based on these findings, we could conclude that SMARCAD1 enhances the migration and invasion of pancreatic cancer cell.

 SMARCAD1 enhances proliferation of PANC-1 cells.
 A-B. The efficiency of SMARCAD1 knockdown (A) or overexpression (B) in PANC-1 cells was detected by western blotting. β-actin was used as an internal control.
 C-D. CCK8 assay was performed to determine the proliferation of PANC-1 cells with SMARCAD1 knockdown (C) or overexpression (D) at the indicated time points after plated.
 Cell viability was measured at 450nm.
 E-F. The effect of SMARCAD1 knockdown (E) or overexpression (F) on Colony-forming of PANC-1 cells was shown in the top panels.
 Number of foci was counted as shown in the bottom panels.
 All data were presented as mean ±SEM. *p<.05, **p<.01.(Click on the image to enlarge.)